 It started in kindergarten with pens and ink pots and blotting paper.
-Since then I've been in love with writing.
-Transferring the noise in my head to paper helps calm the chaos.
-In the event a worthwhile thought occasionally emerges from the din, I'll keep it here along with memories, stories and other random thoughts of interest mainly to myself and, with a little bit of luck, to the odd passerby.
+Since then I've loved writing.
+Transferring the noise in my head to paper calms the chaos.
+If a worthwhile thought occasionally emerges, I'll keep it here with memories, stories and other random trivia, of interest mainly to myself and, with a bit of luck, to the odd passerby.

 Saturday, August 27, 2011